-- What do we need to enjoy a happy, healthy and safe life?
-List answers under Class Needs, such as home, food, clothes, love and education. - If the class needs these things to survive, what do we call them?
-Human rights.
+• What do WE need to enjoy a happy, healthy, safe life?
+(List answers under CLASS NEEDS, such as home, food, clothes, love, education.)

-• Who is responsible for helping us get the things we need to be safe and free?
-Adults, parents, family, friends or caregivers and teachers.
+- If the (Class name, such as STARS) need these things to survive, what do we call them?
+(Human rights.) - Who is responsible for helping us get the things we need to be safe and free?
+(Encourage answers such as adults, parents, family or caregivers and teachers.) - What about our friends?

 Each one of us is responsible to help in getting what we need.
-(Adapted from: Nancy Flowers, ed., Compasito, Council of Europe, 2009, p.
+(Source: Nancy Flowers, ed., Compasito, Council of Europe, 2009, p.
 138.)